awsdocs/amazon-workdocs-dev-guide/doc_source/restrict_access.md

 With the above condition in place in a policy, users are allowed to access only the Amazon WorkDocs instance with Id `d-123456789c5`\.
 Amazon WorkDocs Instance Id is sometimes referred as Organization Id or Directory Id\.

 An Organization ID is also referred to as a Directory ID or an Instance ID\.
 It can be used to restrict access to one or more Amazon WorkDocs sites on an account\.
-For more information, see [Restricting Access to a Specific Amazon WorkDocs Instance](#restrict_access)\.
+For more information, see [Restricting access to a specific Amazon WorkDocs instance](#restrict_access)\.

-You can obtain a Amazon WorkDocs Organization ID from the AWS console using the following steps:
+You can get a Amazon WorkDocs organization ID from the AWS console using the following steps:

-**Obtaining an Organization Id**
+**To get an organization ID**

 1. In the [AWS Directory Service console](https://console.aws.amazon.com/directoryservicev2/) navigation pane, select **Directories**\.